The Primrose Crochet Beanie is a great pattern for beginners. This beanie get its beautiful texture by crocheting the Primrose Stitch.

 Note: band will be very stretchy!

-Join Teal and sc along the edge (long side) of the band.
-Make sure your stitch count ends with 64 sc’s.
+Next, make 64 sc along the edge (long side) of the band.

-Row 1 – Ch.3 turn, (sc, ch.2, sc) in the first stitch, sk. next two stitches. *(sc, ch.2, sc) in the next stitch, sk. next two stitches.
-Repeat *til there are two stitches left.
-Skip next stitch, and complete a hdc in the last stitch.
-(64)
+Row 1 – Ch.3 (counts as a st) turn, (sc, ch.2, sc) in the next st, *sk next two stitches, (sc, ch.2, sc) in the next st.* Repeat *til there are two stitches left.
+Skip next st, and complete a hdc in the last st. (64)

-Row 2 – Ch.3 turn, 3 dc in the ch.2 space of the previous row.
+Row 2 – Ch.3 (counts as a st)turn, 3 dc in the ch.2 space of the previous row.
 Complete 3 dc in the next ch.2 space and each remaining ch.2 space across.
 Complete a dc in the turning ch. of the previous row to complete the row.
 (64)

-Row 3 – Ch.2, sk. first two stitches, * (sc, ch.2, sc) in the next stitch, sk. next two stitches.
-Repeat *til there is one stitch left.
-Skip last stitch and hdc in the top of the turning ch. of previous row.
+Row 3 – Ch.3 (counts as a st) turn, sk first two stitches, (sc, ch.2, sc) in the next st, *sk next two stitches, (sc, ch.2, sc) in the next st.* Repeat *til there is one st left.
+Skip last st and hdc in the top of the turning ch. of previous row.
 (64)

 Rows 4 thru 14 – Repeat rows 2 and 3 respectively.